Woman using one of the best travel credit cards to purchase her next travel adventure.

 How do travel credit cards work?

 Travel credit cards allow you to earn points or miles on your everyday purchases, which can be redeemed for travel-related expenses like flights, hotels, and more.
-Here’s a breakdown of the categories travel credit cards can help you add value to your purchases.
+Here’s a breakdown where travel credit cards can help you add value to your purchases.

 Earning Points/Miles